-All broadcast IP datagrams addressed to one of the preceding addresses shall use asynchronous stream packets whose channel number is equal to the channel field from the NETWORK_CHANNELS register.
+All broadcast IP datagrams shall use asynchronous stream packets whose channel number is equal to the channel field from the NETWORK_CHANNELS register.

 Although 1394 permits the use of previously allocated channel number(s) for up to one second subsequent to a bus reset, IP-capable nodes shall not transmit asynchronous stream packets at any time the valid bit in their NETWORK_CHANNELS register is zero.
 Since the valid bit is automatically cleared to zero by a bus reset, this prohibits the use of ARP or broadcast IP until the NPM allocates a channel number.